dkrashen/stacks/_posts/2014-09-18-isom-presheaf.md

 ---

-I've put a video on YouTube to go over in a better way the presentation of the isom presheaf, and how to think of it as a fibered category which happens to be equivalent to a category fibered in sets (and hence a presheaf).
+I've put a video on YouTube to go over the presentation of the isom presheaf, and how to think of it as a fibered category which happens to be equivalent to a category fibered in sets (and hence a presheaf).

 [Video: The Isom Presheaf][video]